boris-lenzinger/js-command-line-parsing/README.md

 all the scripts.
 If the documentation of an option changes from a script to another, you simply have to override the documentation of this option.

+# Parameters you don't want to have an option for

+If you think that one (or some parameters) should not have a dedicated option, they are collected in a special value of the output parameter : _unassigned .

 # Structure of the parameters file

 The file containing the options is a json file.
 This is the structure :